GGrassia/QCP/Readme.md

 ### Downloading

 Choose the release zip corresponding to your OS, unzip somewhere you will remember.
+[Here's the releases page](https://github.com/GGrassia/QCP/releases/tag/v1.0)

 ## How to run at startup